Operation and structure of analog combination meter

 Figure 6: Cross-coil meter

-In the cross-coil type meter, two coils are wound 90 degrees offset on the outside of the magnetic rotor as shown in FIG.
+A cross-coil meter has two coils wound 90 degrees off-set on the outside of a magnetic rotor, as shown in Figure 6.

-As a result, from the electronic circuit, the magnitude and direction of the current flowing through the coils L1 and L2 change like a sine waveform in conjunction with the vehicle speed.
-Actually, it is a graph of the relationship between the current and the vehicle speed with the phase of the waveform offset by 90 degrees as shown in (1) of Fig. 7.
+As a result, from the electronic circuit, the magnitude and direction of the current flowing through the coils L1 and L2 change like a sinusoidal waveform in conjunction with the vehicle speed.
+Actually, the graph of the relationship between the current and the vehicle speed is obtained by offsetting the phase of the waveform by 90 degrees as shown in (1) of FIG.

-In the cross-coil type meter, the direction and magnitude of the magnetic field generated by each coil are changed, and the pointer is the direction of the rigid magnetic field of one magnetic field or bidirectional magnetic field as shown in Fig. 7 (2) A to D. That is, it points in the direction of the vector in which the forces are balanced.
+In the cross-coil type meter, the direction and magnitude of the magnetic field generated by each coil are changed, and the pointer indicates the direction of one magnetic field or a composite magnetic field of two-way magnetic fields as shown in Fig. 7 (2) A to D. That is, it points in the direction of the vector in which the forces are balanced.

 Cumulative mileage